Spicy Sweet Potato & Plantain Soup

 Notes

-• Fresh coriander gives a lighter, brighter flavour; coriander powder gives a deeper warmth.
+- Fresh coriander gives a lighter, brighter flavour whereas coriander powder gives a deeper warmth since it is quite concentrated!

-• This soup is naturally warming even without being heated—perfect for raw winter comfort.
+- This soup is naturally warming even without being heated - perfect for raw winter comfort eating! :)

 Back to blog